pndychrg/PasswordSaver/README.md

 and the progran save the credential in a notepad file with an encryption.
 For viewing the data , we have to Go to Directory Window.
 More Details About the program are Defined in the i-button at the login and Main window too.

+If you have ideas to add to the program then please share them with me.
   Created By - Chirag Pandey